 ‘The legal team has a solid understanding of dispute resolution issues.
 In addition, they know the industry in which my company operates, so they have an advantage over other firms.
 The team’s strengths: they are always available to discuss cases; they are directly involved with cases and provide personalised attention.’

-‘The lawyers know the industry very well, so when a dispute arises they can very easily develop a defence strategy.
-In the case of Ursula Caro, she knows the dynamics of disputes very well, so it is very easy for her to prepare a procedural strategy and demonstrate her skills in litigation.’
+‘The lawyers know the industry very well, so when a dispute arises they can very easily develop a defence strategy.’

 Administradora Jockey Plaza Shopping Centre